jayunit100/RudolF/README.md

 This project demonstrates the ease of java-interop for sophisticated bioinformatics data integration and

 processing.
-BioClojure intergrates jMol, BioJava, and a few algorithms/methods for NMR data normalization which allow
+BioClojure integrates jMol, BioJava, and a few algorithms/methods for NMR data normalization which allow

 for visualization and 3D analysis of proteins and their structures.
 This is a very interesting project for anyone in